 Basically, use extreme caution and avoid skin issues that have blisters, itchy or dry patches, open wounds, or ring-like sores.
 The best self care advice....ask your client about questionable areas and avoid anything that looks suspicious.

-Here's a site with great info on skin conditions and natural skin care.
-They offer suggestions on preventions (to avoid skin issues in the first place) common causes of issues concerning skin, as well as natural treatments.
+Here's a site with great info on skin conditions.
+They offer suggestions on how to recognize them, prevention (to avoid skin issues in the first place) common causes of issues concerning skin, as well as natural treatments.

 Anyone who works with the public should learn how to identify common skin disorders, to protect themselves and their families.